- Graduate Admissions

 The student must form an advisory committee consisting of three faculty members, including at least one with a primary appointment in Statistics and at least one with a primary appointment in CS.
 The CS graduate committee must approve the advisory committee.

 All MS students must fulfill an ethics requirement.
 This is currently to be fulfilled by attending the ethics lecture of the CS 59100 Research Seminar for First-Year Graduate Students once during the first year.
 The seminar is offered only in the fall semester.
 An announcement of the date, time, and place of the lecture is sent out ahead of time.
 Attendance is taken at the lecture.
-MS students cannot register for the seminar: they attend just the one lecture.
+MS students are not required to register for the seminar to attend the ethics lecture.

 Further Information on Responsible Conduct of Research: http://www.purdue.edu/gradschool/research/rcr/index.html